Forza Horizon 6 – Latest News And Release Date

 While you wait for more info on Horizon 6, why not check out the fastest drag car in Forza Horizon 5 and practice your drag racing skills before the new game drops?

-Is There A New Forza Horizon 6 Competitor?
+Is there a new Forza Horizon 6 competitor?

 Forza Horizon 6 faces competition from not one, but two studios founded by former leaders of the Forza Horizon team.
-Both Lighthouse Games and Maverick Games launched in 2022, each taking different approaches to challenging the franchise they helped create.

 Lighthouse Games